Dannyxie/Note/Note of CSS The Definitive Guide.md

 - Margins and borders on replaced elements do affect the height of the inline box for that elemen and, by implication, the height of the line box for the line containing the element.
 - Inline boxes are vertically aligned within the line according to their values for the property `vertical-align`

+###Basic Term and Concepts
+- For nonreplaced elements, the height of the **inline box** of an element will be exactly equal to the value for `line-height`.
+For replaced elements, the height of the inline box of an element will be exactly equal to the content area since leading is not applied to replaced elements.
+- The top edge of the **line box** is placed along the top of the highest inline box top, and the bottom of the **line box**  is placed along the bottom of the lowest inline box bottom

 ###Inline Formatting
 - All elements have a `line-height`
+- A line's height ( or the height of the line box) is determined by the height of its constituent elements and other content, such as text.
 - `line-height` actually affects inline elements and other inline content, not block-elements--at least, not directly.
 - Declaring `line-height` on a block-level element sets a minimum line-box height for the content of that block-level element.